IamLRBA/IamLRBA/README.md

 **Collaborations**: Open to working with others on exciting projects and sharing ideas.

-**Interests**: My passions extend beyond coding to include fashion, sports, aesthetics, architecture, automobiles, music, poetry, film, and comics.
+**Interests**: My passions extend beyond coding to include fashion, sports, aesthetics, architecture, automobiles, music, poetry, film & comics.

 **Feel free to connect with me to discuss projects or potential collaborations!**